nosainwe/Biomedical-projects/raman-bioprocess-temporal-monitoring/README.md

 # 🧫 Raman Bioprocess Temporal Monitoring

-A GitHub-ready machine learning project for **real-time temporal monitoring of a growing biological production process** using Raman spectroscopy and process time-series data.
+Machine learning project for **real-time temporal monitoring of a growing biological production process** using Raman spectroscopy and process time-series data.

 I built this project because I wanted something closer to the monitoring idea in the tissue-engineering spectroscopy papers I have been studying, but with a public dataset that actually has repeated measurements over time.